 Diagnostic and therapeutic interventions that are accepted by the practicing medical community for given indications in individual patients, families and communities.
 CME content is acceptable as customary and generally accepted medical practice if it is consistent with one or all of the following:

-Credit type obtainable for activities designed primarily for other health professionals Direct involvement of an AAFP Active, Supporting FP, or Life member in the planning of the activity is not required.
+Credit type obtainable for activities designed primarily for other health professionals Direct involvement of an AAFP Active or Life member in the planning of the activity is not required.
 Activities awarded Elective credits are not eligible for AMA credit.

 Printed materials, programmed texts, audiotapes, videotapes, slides, CDs, online content, etc., used alone or in combination.
 Enduring materials include education disseminated by teleconferences, broadcasts by satellite, online or through software.
 These independent learning materials must, in themselves, constitute a planned CME activity.
 Handout materials designed to accompany a live presentation are not considered enduring materials by themselves.
 Enduring materials are designed primarily as self-study activities that may be used over time with different mediums.